robenkleene/thwomp/README.md

 ### Oscillator Section

-- `osc` Toggle: Turn on or off the oscillator
+- `osc` Toggle: Toggle the entire oscillator
-- `freq` Toggle: Turn on or off the frequency (when it is off, the notes frequency is used)
+- `note` Toggle: Toggle whether to use the incoming MIDI
-- `Hz`: Frequency
+- `Hz`: When `note` is off, specify a frequency
+- `Semi`: When `note` is on, specify an offset
-- Oscillator type
+- Oscillator Type Pull-down Menu
 - `ms`: Attack
 - `ms`: Decay

 ### Pitch Envelope Section

-- Pitch enveloper graph
+- Pitch Envelope Graph
 - `Hz`: Pitch envelope amount
 - `ms`: Pitch envelope decay